Dentacoin (DCN) Price Tops $0.0000 on Exchanges

-Dentacoin (DCN) traded down 33.9% against the dollar during the twenty-four hour period ending at 8:00 AM Eastern on June 15th.
-In the last seven days, Dentacoin has traded down 54.8% against the dollar.
-One Dentacoin token can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Dentacoin has a total market cap of $264,107.67 and approximately $313.81 worth of Dentacoin was traded on exchanges in the last day.
+Dentacoin (DCN) traded 14.7% lower against the US dollar during the 24-hour period ending at 7:00 AM E.T. on June 20th.
+Dentacoin has a total market cap of $305,773.17 and $4.48 worth of Dentacoin was traded on exchanges in the last day.
+During the last week, Dentacoin has traded 40.5% lower against the US dollar.
+One Dentacoin token can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.